 Anna’s first book, Just Don’t Call Me Ma’am, was published by Seal Press in 2010.
 The essays are based on the years she spent moving around the country, working at various advertising agencies, trying her best to have the life everyone said would be such fun and wondering why things felt… well… less than fun.
 The answer?
 You’ll have to read the book to find out!
 No, not really.
 The answer is that letting anyone else tell you what equals a good life is a seriously shitty (and probably ill-fated) formula for living a good life.

 Just Don’t Call Me Ma’am is a fun read that’s great either for the beach or for when you’re feeling like a bitch.
 Beach to bitch pretty much encapsulates the entire spectrum of female emotions…..so no matter when you grab a copy you’re guaranteed to love it.

 Waco, Texas is about halfway between Austin and Dallas on I-35 in the heart of Texas.
 It is the home of Wacoan, an outstanding city magazine that features a monthly column written by Anna Mitchael.

 ‘Notes From A New Mother’ was developed specifically for Anna after she moved to Central Texas and has been running for the last four years.
 In the column she has been known to discuss the projected life span of pet fish, the pros and cons of letting your kids wear pajamas in public, the merits of gas station food, hope, perseverance, and coyotes—though not necessarily in that order.

 The most recent columns are archived on the Wacoan website.

 Send a message about her books, columns or with requests for copywriting projects.
-If you really want to shake things up, there’s nothing she loves more than getting copies of people’s most beloved pie recipes.
+If you really want to shake things up, there’s nothing Anna loves more than getting copies of people’s most beloved pie recipes.
 As long as they don’t involve rhubarb, she’s game.